orchestracities/anubis/docs/index.md

 # Welcome to Anubis

 Anubis is a flexible Policy Enforcement solution that makes easier to reuse security policies across different services, assuming the policies entail the same resource.
+In short we are dealing with policy portability :) What do you mean by policy portability?

 Let's think of a user that register some data in platform A.
 To control who can access his data he develops a set of policies.